 At Baldwin Wallace, you'll experience personal and professional growth in a supportive community that challenges and inspires you to succeed.

 Keane Southard '09 is composer intern at Bennington College and a freelance composer and pianist.
 After completing his Master of Music in composition at the University of Colorado-Boulder, he did research in Brazil as a Fulbright Scholar.
-BW prepared him to conduct research and develop his talent in composition.
+From Northborough, Mass., BW prepared him to conduct research and develop his talent in composition.

 Chris Porter '06 is an Los Angeles-based composer working in the concert, film and theater music industries.
 He is currently the associate artistic director of The Speakeasy Society.
-He was nominated for best original score in the Detroit Independent Film Festival and was a finalist for a Student Academy Award.
+The Columbia, Md., native was nominated for best original score in the Detroit Independent Film Festival and was a finalist for a Student Academy Award.

 Scott Burnham '79 is currently the Scheide professor of music history at Princeton University.
 He received a Master of Music in composition from Yale University and a doctorate in music theory from Brandeis University.
 He is a published author of numerous books and articles for music journals.

 Tony Holland '79 is professor of music at Skidmore College, where he also conducts the orchestra.
 He received a Master of Music in composition and a Doctorate of Musical Arts from the Cleveland Institute of Music.
 His compositions have been performed across the United States, South America, Europe and in China.